joedefen/subshop/docs/ss-install.md

 * `subshop parse {video-folder}`:  parses the video filenames in the given folder and reports the those that may be problematic for automation (i.e., TV episodes w/o parsed season/episode numbers and movies w/o a parsed year).
 Running this w/o arguments (i.e., on your whole collection) might indicate ambiguities worth resolving before creating the cache directories).
 * `subshop stat {video-folder}`:  dumps the status of the videos in the given folder.
 With no arguments, it will run on your entire collection; depending on the size of your collection, the first run may be much slower than later run because `ffprobe` information will be cached for subsequent runs.
 * `subshop dos {subless-video-file}`: given a video file w/o internal or external subtitles, tries to download and sync subtitles.
 This should test that your credentials for OpenSubtitles.org and TheMovieDatabase.com are working, that your voice recognition is working, etc.
-* `subshop redos -i {video-file-with-external-subs}`:  interatively, attempts to download and sync replacement subtitles.
+* `subshop redos -i {video-file-with-external-subs}`:  interactively, attempts to download and sync replacement subtitles.
 You are given a chance to fix a incorrect IMDB identification, select an alternative subtitle to try, and after synchronization, try again on move on.
-* `subshop sync {video-file-with-external-subs}`: run the synchronization logid on the given video and its subtitles, make adjustments, and report the goodness of fit.
+* `subshop sync {video-file-with-external-subs}`: run the synchronization logic on the given video and its subtitles, make adjustments, and report the goodness of fit.
 * `subshop todo`: creates various TODO lists for automating process of getting will fitted subtitles.
 Depending on the size of collection, this may take quite a while.
 Similar to the `subshop stat` trial above, you can pass in a {video-folder} to limit the scope of the TODO lists and cut the time for the initial trial.

 ---